 Under the previous regulatory regime in the UAE, a view had historically been taken by some commentators that the promotion of foreign investment funds in the UAE on a discrete basis to a small number of sophisticated investors was tolerated by the UAE authorities without the need for formal approval or licensing by ESCA or the Central Bank.

+3 The relevant Regulation states that "the units...may be promoted within the UAE in private offering through the representation office of the foreign company, provided that the promotion in such case shall be to institutions only and subject to a minimum of 10 million Dirhams per subscriber."
 The Regulations do not contain specific provisions that exempt placements made to sophisticated investors from the Regulations.
 Although the concept of a Private Offering does exist in the Regulations, making such an offer is still subject to ESCA's pre-approval as indicated above.